davidstump/SwiftPhoenixClient/README.md

 Also check out both the Swift and Elixir channels on IRC.

-Read the `README_pods.md` file to include this pod from a local copy (of a cloned repo).
-This may be necessary if you want to use the latest features, but they haven't been tagged and released to CocoaPods yet.

 ## Note:

-Currently works with Swift 3.0, Xcode 7.0, and Phoenix 1.0.1.
+Currently works with Swift 3.0, Xcode 8.0, and Phoenix 1.2.

-Tested with the [Phoenix Chat Server example](https://github.com/chrismccord/phoenix_chat_example), upgraded to Phoenix 1.0.1.
+Tested with the [Phoenix Chat Server example](https://github.com/chrismccord/phoenix_chat_example), upgraded to Phoenix 1.2.

 ## Development